Harpita-P/Noma/README.md

 ```
 @RoomDecorIdeas Write a blog post about my best room decor pics from my Pinterest board
 ```
-Press `Ctrl/⌘ + Space` to generate a text response using Gemini Nano via the Multimodal Prompt API.
+Press `Ctrl + Space` to generate a text response using Gemini Nano via the Multimodal Prompt API.

 ### Image Generation (Server Side Text-to-Image) Examples
 To generate images, use the **`Create`** keyword right after a @tag:
 ```
 @DesignNotes Create a modern logo for my coffee shop based on all my ideas
 ```
-Press `Ctrl/⌘ + Space` to generate an image using Gemini 2.5 Flash Image via the Gemini Developer API.
+Press `Ctrl + Space` to generate an image using Gemini 2.5 Flash Image via the Gemini Developer API.

 <img src="PawsofHope.gif" alt="Paws of Hope Demo" width="600"/>